syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 Dim openPicker As FileOpenPicker = new FileOpenPicker() openPicker.FileTypeFilter.Add(".pptx")
-Dim inputFile As StorageFile = await openPicker.PickSingleFileAsync() Dim presentation As IPresentation = await Presentation.OpenAsync(inputFile)
+Dim inputFile As StorageFile = await openPicker.PickSingleFileAsync() Dim pptxDoc As IPresentation = await Presentation.OpenAsync(inputFile)

-'Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides presentation.ChartToImageConverter = new ChartToImageConverter()
+'Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides pptxDoc.ChartToImageConverter = new ChartToImageConverter()

 'Pick the folder to save the converted images.
 Dim folderPicker As FolderPicker = new FolderPicker()